SoftInstigate/restheart/README.md

 $ java -jar restheart.jar etc/restheart.yml -e etc/default.properties
 ```

-Beware that you must restart the core `restheart.jar` process to reload a new configuration.
+Beware that you must restart the core `restheart.jar` process to reload a new configuration (of course, how to stop and start the process depends on how it was distributed: either in a docker container or a native Java process).

-Of course, you can edit the YAML configuration file or create distinct properties file, for example one for each deployment environment.
+You can edit the YAML configuration file or create distinct properties file.
+Usually one set of properties for each deployment environment is a common practice.

 #### Environment variables